kayacuneyd/kayacuneyd/README.md

 - 👋 Hi, I’m @kayacuneyd
 - 👀 I’m interested in wordpress and web development, especially trying to focus on frontend world.
-- 🌱 I’m currently learning VueJs.
+- 🌱 I’m currently learning SvelteJS.
 - 💞️ I’m looking to collaborate on learning and improving the tech-savvy skills.
 - 📫 You can reach me by dropping an email on info@kayacuneyt.com or kayacuneyd@gmail.com.